Cal Perry: Career

 Perry and correspondent Karl Penhaul won the Edward R. Murrow award for "Continuing Coverage: CNN, Coverage of the Middle East Conflict" for their coverage of the 2006 war between Israel and Hezbollah.
-Perry and Penhaul were the first journalists to arrive in Tyre, Lebanon amid the early fighting in 2006.
+Perry and Penhaul were the first journalists to arrive in Tyre, Lebanon, amid the early fighting in 2006.
 As one of only a handful of journalist teams present in Southern Lebanon during the first five days of the war, they provided important coverage during the first week of the war.
 Perry published the article "The True Cost of War" for cnn.com, describing his experiences in Lebanon during that time.

 In 2007, Perry was among the first reporters to appear live from Bangladesh during the massive cyclone Sidr providing both on-air coverage and still photographs.

 As the CNN liaison for the Middle East and CNN’s bureau chief in Lebanon, Perry conducted a series of first-time interviews with prominent world leaders.
 In August 2007 he conducted an exclusive interview with the exiled Hamas leader Khaled Meshaal from a safe house in Syria.
 Perry was one of the first reporters from the Western media to interview Meshaal and published a well-known article entitled "Face to Face with top Hamas Leader in a Secret Location".
-In 2008, Perry became one of the first reporters in more than three years to interview the President of Syria, Bashar Al-Assad in English.
+In 2008, Perry became one of the first reporters in more than three years to interview the President of Syria, Bashar al-Assad in English.
 Additionally, Perry interviewed Syrian first lady Asma al-Assad in 2009, and Saad Hariri, the Lebanese prime minister, in the first interview with him after his election, in 2008.

+In December 2022, Perry, a lifelong Baltimore Orioles fan, joined the club as senior vice president and chief content officer.
+John P. Angelos, the team's then-chairman and CEO, called Perry a "master storyteller" who would help integrate the team's multimedia content throughout the organization and with its partners.

+Perry left the Orioles in early 2025 to pursue other opportunities.